-Carol is Professor of Economics at Imperial College Business School in the Management Department.
+Carol is Professor of Economics at Imperial College Business School in the Department of Economics and Public Policy.

 Her research focuses on the impact of incentives on the quality of health care delivery and health system productivity and, more widely, on the design and consequences of incentives within the public sector and the boundary between the state and private markets.

-In 2010 Carol was awarded a CBE for her services to social science.
+Carol was awarded a CBE for her services to social science in 2010.
 The accolade recognises Carol’s research into public economics and economics of health care as well as her work with colleagues from other social science and medical disciplines.
-In 2014 she was elected as a fellow of the British Academy in 2014 and an international fellow of the National Academy of Medicine in 2018.
+She was elected as a fellow of the British Academy in 2014 and an international fellow of the National Academy of Medicine in 2018.

 LINKS to commentary on competition in healthcare